RicT1969/Project-1-Bootcamp---Data-Visualisation-and-Analysis/README.md

     With the correlations calculated/plotted for the relationship between hospitals in close proximity (<25km) to LGAs vs. age-standardised deaths (per 100,000), yearly (2016 - 2020) and the average across those years, it can be concluded with a high degree of certainty that an inverse relationship exists.
 In other words, as the number of hospitals in close access increases, the number of deaths in the population (per 100,000) decreases.

 # Research Question 5 (Shelly Wong, Shrushti Shah):
+Identify the areas where healthcare services are lacking and therefore a need for healthcare services exists.

+Few considerations to made:
-Identify the areas where healthcare services are lacking and therefore a need for healthcare services exists, especially for population dense Victorians family growing population looking at the age 0 to 4 years old, and services needed aged group above 70 years old age.
+     - Considering 2 types of aged groups that need hospitals the most, this is the growing family population looking at the from age 0 to 4 years old, and services needed aged group above 70 years old age.
+     - Considering the size of hospital if expansion is needed, by looking at their hospital beds

 Source:
 MyHospitals mapping details: https://www.aihw.gov.au/reports-data/myhospitals/content/data-downloads